garrandall/popular-music-data/tracks/butterfly-crazy-town.md

 The smartest thing you ever did was take a chance with me Whatever tickles your fancy
 Girl it's me and you like Sid and Nancy
-So sexy....almost evil Talkin' about butterflies in my head I used to think that happy endings were only in the books I read but you made me feel alive when I was almost dead
+So sexy...almost evil Talkin' about butterflies in my head I used to think that happy endings were only in the books I read but you made me feel alive when I was almost dead